Last updated: June 19, 2020

 The idorecall.com website, including any subdomains, and the I Do Recall application (collectively, the “Website”) are owned and operated by I Do Recall, Inc., a U.S.-based privately held company with headquarters in Mount Laurel, New Jersey (“iDR”, “Company”, “we” or “us”).

-iDR is in the education support business. iDR operates this Website for the purpose of helping students and lifelong learners become more successful by organizing their study materials, build digital spaced-repetition flashcards and ultimately, remember what they learn.
+iDR is in the education support business. iDR operates this Website for the purpose of helping students and lifelong learners become more successful by organizing their study materials, building digital spaced-repetition flashcards and, ultimately, remembering what they learn.

-I Do Recall, Inc. is the controller and responsible for any of your personal data we collect and process through your use of the Website.
+As it relates to personal data governed by GDPR, I Do Recall, Inc. is the “controller” (as defined in GDPR) of your personal data and responsible for any of your personal data we collect and process through your use of the Website.

 Our full details are:

 I Do Recall, Inc.

 Email address: email@example.com